-The kids were little, which is to say that they were almost always messy, and often sticky-handsy, which was even worse.
-The first two vertical feet of walls and corners and door jambs of our little house could, to an observant mom, serve as a kind of map, journal, or depending on the day, Petri dish, or forensics file.
-If I paid close attention during the end-of-the day scrub, I would be rewarded with a complete history of the day’s events: the art supplies inappropriately inflicted on the infrastructure, the illicit snacks of pantry contraband, stolen while I was on the phone.
+The kids were little, which is to say that they were almost always messy, which was not great, and often sticky-handsy, which was even worse.
+The first two vertical feet of walls and corners and door jambs of our little house could, to an observant mom, serve as a kind of map, journal, or, depending on the day, Petri dish or forensics file.
+If I paid close attention during the end-of-the day scrub, I would be rewarded with a complete history of the day’s events: art supplies inappropriately inflicted on the infrastructure, illicit snacks of pantry contraband, stolen while I was on the phone.

 The only thing exceeding the obvious scarcities of cleanliness and of leisure time was a more pervasive scarcity of money.
 None of us living in the tiny Capes had the kind of extra money that afforded help with housecleaning or hand painting or home improvement, and we made do together: we taught each other how to make curtains and chair cushions, helped sponge paint each other’s nurseries.
 During a particularly industrious period, I took up upholstery, investing in a crawbar-like tool and a roll of folding metal edging, and fully upholstered a wing chair in my basement.
 If we wanted something done, we knew that we mostly had to do it, as best we could, ourselves.

-In time, though, the balance of money and time shifted a little.
-We had a little extra money sometimes, if we stuck to the budget, and as the oldest of my kids began school and homework and sports, the house started to look more and more beat up; it was clear that neither the Windex and the Clorox nor my best attempts at time management were doing the job.
+In time, though, the balance of money and time shifted, and we had a little extra money sometimes, if we stuck to the budget, and as the oldest of my kids began school and homework and sports, the house started to look more and more beat up; it was clear that neither the Windex and the Clorox nor my best attempts at time management were doing the job.
 The kitchen trim began to look awful, and, frankly, gross.
 It was clearly worn out, but so was I; I was going to need some help.
 I was going to have to hire a painter.